lsst/pipelines_lsst_io/releases/v12_0_qserv_dax.rst

 Robustness with large (multi-gigbyte) result sets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Qserv previously had an issue where a dense and highly distributed query could cause workers to "firehose" the qserv czar, causing it lock up or fail due to memory and/or CPU exhaustion.
+Qserv previously had an issue where dense and highly distributed queries could cause workers to "fire-hose" the czar, causing it to lock up or fail due to memory and/or CPU exhaustion.
 Threading and flow control changes were made on the czar and workers to address this.
 A memory management issue in the mysql proxy LUA code was also addressed.
 :jirab:`DM-5908,DM-5909,DM-5910,DM-6149`